neonephos/community/technical_steering_committee/technical_steering_committee_introduction.md

 # Technical Steering Committee

 The Technical Steering Committee (TSC) represents the governance of a specific technical project embedded within the foundation.
-The TSC ensures the project adheres to the NeoNephos vision and acts as an interface between the project and the foundation.
+The TSC ensures a project adheres to the NeoNephos vision and acts as an interface between the project and the foundation.

 ```mermaid
 graph LR;